 No college student truly has the time or money (especially money) to be going out to overpriced markets to buy “as seen on TV” or “celebrity approved” self-care items.
-Over the years with the help of a long line of crafty and innovative elders, I have gathered what I think to be the top five most important items to have in your home for self-care.
+Over the years with the help of a long line of crafty and innovative elders, I have gathered what I think to be the top four most important items to have in your home for self-care.

 #1: Honey Sugar Face Scrub